 With Swansea leading 3-2 in the last moments of the Premier League game, referee Robert Madley ruled that Wayne Routledge had handled in the area.

-The home side protested but Charlie Adam converted the penalty to earn Stoke a draw at the Liberty Stadium.
+The home side protested but Charlie Adam converted the penalty to at the Liberty Stadium.

 "I have to stand here more frustrated than ever because of a very poor decision," Laudrup said.

 "I always defend referees and linesmen because they are humans but now I have seen it.

 "Seven Stoke players inside the box, none of them asking for handball, just one [person] in the stadium saw it and it was the ref.

 "I have to be careful.
 We can't talk about them.
 We all make mistakes but I can admit I made a mistake.
 The referee, never.

 "It is like they don't exist, they can't speak.
 I have to be careful what I say or else I get fined another £1000.
 Refs make mistakes - we all do, but at least admit it."

 The ball did appear to have brushed Routledge's hand as it came down but the winger's arms did also appear to be by his side.

 "It is not always handball if it touches you," Laudrup added.
 "Whenever there is a handball there are players trying to do something to make the referee give handball.